SajayThevan/PInfo-4/TUTORIALS/GIT.md

 ## Note on your branches
 You should only really have the **master**, **develop** and your **<feature>** branches on your local machine.
-Avoid ```git pull --all`` and pulling other people feature branches unless they ask you for helpm you communicate to avoid merge conflicts, and you stay up to date with eachother with regular pulls/pushes
+Avoid ``git pull --all`` and pulling other people feature branches **unless**: they ask you for help, you communicate to avoid merge conflicts, and you stay up to date with eachother with regular pulls/pushes

 ## Notes on deploying: i.e Merging to master
 * The master branch is the source of truth and will contain a functioning application at any given time